arianaberger/time-tracker-app-js/NOTES.md

 [USER] 			 					[CLIENT]
 - has many Clients                  - belongs to a User
-- has many Projects                 - has many Projects
+- has m                 			- has many Projects
-- has many Entries                  - has many Entries through Projects
+- has many

+User has many projects, through: :entries
+Project has many users, through: :entries both have many :entries (join table) entry belongs to both (needs foreign key)

 [PROJECT]
 - belongs to a Client
-- belongs to a User
 - has many Entries
-- has_many entries through tags
+- has many users through entries
-- has_many tags

-[ENTRY] #rails #debug have to create tag
+[ENTRY] + user is assigned to a project when adding an entry
 - belongs to a Project
 - belongs to a User
-- has_many projects through tags
-- has_many tags

-[TAGS] *join table*
+*[TAGS]*
 - belongs to project
 - belongs to entry

-TAGS
-id 	project_id entry_id hashtag
-1	1			1		#rails
-1	2			2		#rails